MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 The following sections list the relevant IP addresses for management and health monitoring.

 > [!NOTE]
-> You can disregard the following lists if your subnet is delegated to Microsoft.Kusto/clusters as described in the [section](vnet-deployment.md#configuration-of-network-security-groups-using-subnet-delegation) above.
-In this scenario, IP addresses may be not up to date but will be automatically updated when the required NSG rules are assigned to the cluster.
+> You can disregard the following lists if your subnet is delegated to *Microsoft.Kusto/clusters* as described in [Configure Network Security Group rules using subnet delegation](#configure-network-security-group-rules-using-subnet-delegation).
+In this scenario, IP addresses may be not be up to date but will be automatically updated when the required NSG rules are assigned to the cluster.

 #### Azure Data Explorer management IP addresses